CaoYuchen/caoyuchen.github.io/portfolio/index.md

 ## Directed Video:

-This is a short movie that I directed and shooted in a cooperated course conducted by University of Arts in London and ShanghaiTech University.
-My main work in this project mainly includes:
+This is a short movie that I directed and shooted in a cooperated program conducted by University of Arts in London and ShanghaiTech University.
+My main contributions in this project mainly include:

 - Screenwriter
 - Director
 - Cameraman

-It's mainly made for propoganda of a concept product in the future --- Dreamatic goggles that helps people record and replay the dream.
+It's mainly made for propoganda of a concept product in the future --- Dreamatic goggles that help people record and replay the dream.
 You can view it below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BuGByuTweKs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>